 Dental implants stay in your mouth at all times, and most people can’t tell which tooth is an implant and which are natural.
 They protect your jaw bone and don’t cause oral sores.
 While dentures may seem cheaper upfront, the cost of more extensive bone repair or tooth restoration down the line can add up.
 Dental implants have a high success rate and will serve your smile for many years.

 Missing Teeth Solutions in Sparks, NV

 You can find our Sparks oral surgery office on the northeastern side of town near Vista Blvd and Los Altos Pkwy.
 We also have an office in Reno, NV.
-Contact Northern Nevada Oral & Maxillofacial Surgery to schedule a consultation with our board-certified oral surgeon, Dr. Christopher Galea.
+Contact Northern Nevada Oral & Maxillofacial Surgery to schedule a consultation our board-certified oral surgeons, Dr. Christopher Galea and Dr. Broc Hammon.

 Hear From Dental Implant Patients